St. Augustine High School (Florida)

 St. Augustine High School is the oldest active public high school in the St. Johns County School District, located in unincorporated St. Johns County, Florida, with a St. Augustine postal address.
 It teaches students in grades 9 through 12.
 SAHS is home to an athletics department, performing arts department, visual arts department, Aerospace Academy, Teaching Assistant, and Army Junior Reserve Officers' Training Corps (JROTC), and Law and Homeland Security Academy.

 In addition to St. Augustine, its attendance boundary includes: Vilano Beach, and the majority of St. Augustine Beach.

 Academic programs

-AICE Program
+AICE program

-The Advanced International Certificate of Education program, administered by Cambridge International Examinations, has been hosted at SAHS since 1998, and makes advanced college-level courses available to high school students.
+The AICE program, administered by Cambridge International Examinations, has been hosted at SAHS since 1998, and makes advanced college-level courses available to high school students.
 The program challenges students academically with an accelerated curriculum.
 The AICE program is a four-year set of courses.
-9th and 10th-grade students will be introduced to the IGCSE program, then later move to the AICE courses.

-The program offers a rigorous international pre-university curriculum and examination system which emphasizes the value of broad and balanced study for academically advanced students.
-The AICE Diploma is a group certificate which requires students to draw from three curriculum areas.
-The areas are mathematics and sciences, languages, and arts and humanities.
-Students must pass a total of six exams with at least one in each of the three curriculum areas.
+The AICE Diploma is a group certificate which requires students to draw from four curriculum areas.
+The areas are mathematics and sciences, languages, and arts and humanities, along with the core.
+Students must pass a total of seven exams with at least one in each of the four curriculum areas.

 Students who earn an AICE diploma and have completed 100 hours of community service qualify for the 100% Bright Futures Scholarship, and the SAT/ACT requirement is waived.